nlbrown2/CppBuildSystem/README.md

     * The Buildfile syntax is intended to be easy and intuitive to use.
 It is still a work in progress, but currently should cover basic use cases.
 * Builds corresponding .o files for every relevant .cpp file.

+## Installation
+Easy installation can be done using the provided ```install.sh``` script.
+You may have to grant executable permissions using ```$ chmod +x install.sh``` before installing with ```$ ./install.sh```.
+The default name for the executable is cppb.
+If you wish to build the executable under a different name, then provide it as the first argument to the install script.
+The binary will be built and then copied to /usr/local/bin.
+To uninstall, remove the executable from /usr/local/bin.

 ## Usage
 I like to build the executable as `cppb`, which stands for cpp build.
 Currently, this does not accept any command line arguments.
 Running this will cause the Buildfile to be read and used in building the executable.
 ### Buildfile Syntax